haochenpan/Globus-MCP-Servers/README.md

 The Diaspora MCP server enable AI assistants to:

-- Create, list, and delete Kafka topics owned by the user
+- **Manage topics** - Create, list, and delete topics within the user’s namespace
-- Publish UTF‑8 messages and retrieve the latest event from a topic
+- **Stream events** - Publish events to a topic and retrieve the most recent event

 [Learn more about the Diaspora MCP Server](mcps/diaspora/README.md)